 In the middle of the Kalahari Desert, this water-filled jewel provides an oasis in the surrounding harsh environment which ensures that game will come from miles around.

-Chobe National Park is located in Botswana’s Okavango Delta and comprises of four distinct ecosystems.
+Chobe National Park is located in Botswana’s Okavango Delta and is comprised of four distinct ecosystems.
 The Savuti marsh offers some of the highest concentrations of wildlife year-round.
 The area is particularly famous for its massive elephant population and active wildlife as lions regularly take on herds of buffalo or clash with packs of hyenas.
 Chobe is a great choice for travelers looking for close-up game viewing.
 Chobe Under Canvas consists of luxury tented suites in semi-permanent camps.
 The camp allows you to be as close to nature as possible as the camping spots follow the game herds’ grazing and hunting routes for the best possible viewing at any given time.

 The park has a wide range of distinctive landscapes, from the floodplains of the Chobe River, the grasslands of the Savuti Marsh to leadwood trees in the Savuti Channel.
 The best time to visit Chobe is between the dry, cooler months of May to September as herds of zebra, eland, buffalo, giraffe, and wildebeest congregate this time of year.